 If you have questions about Academic Policies, see the Student Code, especially Article 3.
 The Student Code is the authoritative source for rules applying to undergraduate students on the Urbana-Champaign campus.
 All students should be familiar with the Student Code.

 You can see your advisor's name at the top of your Degree Audit.
 Then you can search the Campus Directory to find their contact information.
-Each department has one or more Advising Coordinators, who can answer questions for you, if you can't get in touch with your advisor.
+Each department has one or more Academic Advisors, who can answer questions for you regarding your degree requirements and course selection.

 Your advisor is meant to help guide you through your major by helping you explore potential careers, choose classes based on your goals, explore minors that may work for your and your schedule, and help you plan for graduate school or alternate plans.
 Some forms also require the signature of either your advisor or a departmental advising coordinator

-If you would like to change advisor you can visit the ACES Academic Programs office in 128 Mumford Hall.
+If you have questions or concerns about your advising, you can visit the ACES Academic Programs office in 128 Mumford Hall.

 First year students must enroll in ACES 101, which will help them in their transition to U of I. In this course, you will create an eight-semester plan for your degree program.
 As you move through your college years, you should update that plan each semester so that you keep on track to graduate in four years.
 Here is a sample X Semester Plan sheet to help you plan your degree.